 What happens if you don’t get a pre-nup?

-There is a general legal principle that all marital assets may be divided equally during divorce, so without a pre-nup you risk the possibility of ending up with a financial settlement that you consider unfair.
+The starting point for division of assets on divorce is that the combined marital assets are divided equally during divorce and that assumption grows in strength, the longer you are married and the more your assets are mingled.
+Without a pre-nup you risk the possibility of ending up with a financial settlement that you consider unfair.

 Is it too late to get a pre-nup after marriage?

-Technically, yes, but you can get a post-nuptial agreement instead which offers the same protections.
+Instead, you and your spouse can enter into a post-nuptial agreement which offers the same protections.

 A post-nuptial agreement may be worth considering if your circumstances have changed significantly since you got married e.g. you have had children, bought a home, received a substantial inheritance or started a business.